 Overview:

-The material comprising the living “organic” share of any ecosystem (leaves, fungi, bark, tissue; Figure 1) differs fundamentally from the material of the non-living “inorganic” share (rocks and their constituent minerals, oxygen, water, metals).
-Organic material contains carbon linked to a series of other carbon and hydrogen molecules (Figure 2), which distinguishes it from inorganic material.
-Carbon’s wide valency range (-4 to +4) allows it to form up to four separate covalent bonds with neighboring atoms, usually C, H, O, N, S, and P. It can also share up to three covalent bonds with a single other atom, such as the triple bond in the often poisonous cyanide, or nitrile, group.
-Over the past 4.6 billion years, this flexibility has led to an amazing array of chemical structures which vary in size, complexity, polarity, shape, and function.
-The scientific field of organic geochemistry is concerned with the identification and characterization of the whole range of detectable organic compounds, called biomarkers, produced by life on this planet, as well as others, through geologic time.
+Every lab needs standards that track the performance, accuracy, and precision of its instruments over time to ensure a measurement made today is the same as a measurement made a year from now (Figure 1).
+Because standards must test the performance of instruments over a long period of time, large volumes of the standards are often required.
+Many chemical standards can be purchased from retail scientific companies, like Sigma-Aldrich and Fisher.
+However, some compounds that occur in nature and that are relevant to paleoclimatic studies have not yet been isolated and purified for purchase.
+Therefore, these compounds need to be extracted from natural samples, and because of the large volumes of standards required, large volumes of sediment need to be extracted.
+The Accelerated Solvent Extraction (Dionex) and sonication extractions are not appropriate for the extraction of such large sediment volumes.
+In these circumstances, a Soxhlet extraction is used.
 Principles:

 Soxhlet extraction is likely the oldest form of organic matter extraction.
-Archeological evidence from Mesopotamia places the use of a soxhlet-like device that utilized hot water at ~3500 BC.
-Modern soxhlets use sophisticated blown glass condensers and organic solvents in this “continuous” extraction method (Figure 3).
-Solvent is refluxed from a round-bottomed flask upward into a condenser with a recirculating cold water coil.
+Archeological evidence from Mesopotamia places the use of a Soxhlet-like device that utilized hot water at ~3,500 BC (Levey, 1959; Jensen, 2007).
+Modern Soxhlets use sophisticated blown glass condensers and organic solvents in this “continuous” extraction method (Figure 2).
+Solvent is refluxed from a round-bottomed flask upward into a condenser with a recirculating cold-water coil.
 When the gaseous solvent contacts the coil, it condenses into a chamber with a glass fiber thimble holding the sample.
 This chamber is set with a recirculator, and when a certain volume is reached (generally a volume large enough to submerge the whole sample), the chamber is flushed back into the round-bottomed flask via a built-in siphon, where the lipid extract accumulates while the solvent becomes part of the next cycle.
 Hence, the term “continuous” extraction.
 Soxhlet extraction is often used for the extraction of larger (>10 g) samples.

-Biomarkers contained in the sample dissolve into the organic phase based on the rules of solubility, which with organic compounds, are controlled primarily by the polarity of both the biomarker and the solvent.
-This is summarized by the so-called “like dissolves like” rule, whereby relatively apolar biomarkers (those containing exclusively C and H; isoprene) dissolve in apolar solvents (such as hexane, polarity = 0.1) and more polar biomarkers (those containing O, N, S, P; GDGTs) dissolve in more polar solvents (such as methanol or dichloromethane, polarity = 5.1 and 3.1).
-A mixture of dichloromethane and methanol (9:1) is commonly used.

 Procedure:

-Collect the necessary materials:

-Extract one sample.
-Samples (leaves, dirt, fungi, bark, tissue), usually frozen, freeze-dried, crushed, and homogenized prior to extraction, are extracted in groups to maximize efficiency.
+Setup and Preparation of Materials.

+Collect a sample of frozen, freeze-dried, crushed, and homogenized marine sediment.
+A sample like this contains many of the compounds needed for standards.

-Depending on the size of the sample, use vials with volumes ranging from 4-60 mL.
-For this experiment, use borosilicate glass vials (40 mL) and solvent safe caps.
-Combust vials, borosilicate glass pipettes, and weighing tins at 550 °C for 6 hr prior to ensure removal of possible organic contaminants.
+Depending on the size of the sample, use vials with volumes ranging from 4-60 ml.
+For this experiment, use borosilicate glass vials (40 ml) and solvent safe caps.
+Combust the vials, borosilicate glass pipettes, and weighing tins at 550 °C for 6 hr prior to ensure removal of possible organic contaminants.

-Dichloromethane and methanol are common in most organic geochemistry laboratories.
-Use them individually to rinse lab tools and glassware before use.
+Obtain dichloromethane and methanol (both are common in most organic geochemistry laboratories), then use them individually to rinse lab tools and glassware before use.
 A mixture of dichloromethane (DCM) to methanol (MeOH; 9:1) is used in many labs to efficiently extract biomarkers with a wide range of polarities.
 Solvents should be free of organic contaminants.

-Use a soxhlet apparatus.
-These can be purchased from Fisher Scientific or other science retailer.
-Wash and combust it at 550 °C for 6 hr prior to use.
+Acquire a soxhlet apparatus to use in this experiment (these can be purchased from Fisher Scientific or other science retailer), then wash and combust it at 550 °C for 6 hr prior to use.